savantcare/healthbrain-deprecated/README.md

 More github stars.
 Take this as a voting from worldwide developers.

+Easy way to do common action of:
+1. Multi add in forms: https://www.youtube.com/watch?v=Efr7SUrBUQw

 ## How was laravel compared to expressJS?

 Laravel: Used by 660 and Stars 59K